jeongshin/react-native-global-components/readme.md

 #### `setDelay`

-Delay is time in milliseconds gap between switching global components. (default: 300ms) Changing delay can have side effects for same type global components.
+Delay is time in milliseconds gap between switching global components. (default: 300ms)

+Changing delay can have side effects for same type global components

-ex) components created by `createPopUp` have shared delay
+ex) All pop-ups created by `createPopup` factory have shared delay

 ```ts
 setDelay: (delay: number) => void;